TITLE 4. EXECUTIVE BRANCH

 (1) the person proposing to enter into the contract can provide psychiatric, psychological, or social evaluations of persons who are to be transferred to the division;

-(2) the services provided will reduce the chances of misdiagnosis of mentally ill and mentally retarded persons who are to be transferred to the division, expedite the diagnostic process, and offer savings to the division;
+(2) the services provided will reduce the chances of misdiagnosis of persons with mental illness or persons with intellectual disabilities who are to be transferred to the division, expedite the diagnostic process, and offer savings to the division;

 (3) the quality of services offered equals or exceeds the quality of the same services provided by the division; and